- 2017 will see the NSL increased to 2 levels of play NSL and NSL2 each with 12 teams

 - Rosters must be emailed after each NSL event and will be held on a database will provide a list of qualified players at the end of each NSL league season.
 For non-NSL events, a roster must be submitted by the Wednesday following the event to gain player qualification.

-- Rosters for NSL teams will close just before the NSL event at Diamond 2 – in 2017, that will be at 5.00 pm on Friday 9 June.
-Anyone transferring after this will not be allowed to qualify to play in the Premier Nationals for their new team.
+- Rosters for NSL teams will close Friday 5pm just prior to the NSL event at Diamond 2 Anyone transferring after this will not be allowed to qualify to play in the Premier Nationals for their new team.

 - A player may still transfer after this date, but will not be eligible for the Premier Nationals.